centreon/centreon-archived/doc/en/user/object_management/service.rst

 In order to remove a tag from a service, use **removeTag** action::

-  ./centreonConsole centreon-configuration:service:removeTag --service=service1 --host=Centreon-export --tag="tag1"
+  ./centreonConsole centreon-configuration:service:removeTag --service 'service1' --host 'Centreon-export' --tag "tag1"
   The tag has been successfully removed from the object